 The process can renew the lining of the intestine before the five days that are usually taken for mice on a regular diet.

 The biological key that binds the ignition of accelerated stem cell regeneration is called fatty acid oxidation.
-“This study provided evidence that fasting induces a metabolic switch in the intestinal stem cells, from utilizing carbohydrates to burning fat [as the first source of energy],” David Sabatini, another author of the study, explains.
+“This study provides evidence that fasting induces a metabolic switch in the intestinal stem cells, from utilizing carbohydrates to burning fat [as the first source of energy],” David Sabatini, another author of the study, explains.

 Fasting changes energy source and improves stem cell function

-“Just activating one metabolic pathway is sufficient to reverse certain age phenotypes.
+“Activating just one metabolic pathway is sufficient to reverse certain age phenotypes.
 This work fits into a rapidly growing field that is demonstrating that nutrition and metabolism have profound effects on the behavior of cells and this can predispose for human disease", said Jared Rutter to MIT News, a Professor from The University of Utah School of Medicine, who was not involved in the research.

 Low calorie consumption makes you live longer and healthier

-The most famous case is the work of the Japanese scientist Yoshinori Ohsumi, who was honored with The Nobel Prize in Medicine 2016 due to his study dedicated to understanding the mechanisms of autophagy, a self-cleaning process performed by all cells of our body.
+The most famous case is from the work of Japanese scientist Yoshinori Ohsumi, who was honored with The Nobel Prize in Medicine 2016 due to his study dedicated to understanding the mechanisms of autophagy, a self-cleaning process performed by all cells of our body.
 In this study, the cell feeds on its weaker internal parts and eliminates them.
 Ohsumi found that autophagy is activated when the cell is subjected to stressful situations, such as intermittent fasting.

 “These data confirm that health benefits of CR are conserved in monkeys and suggest that CR mechanisms are likely translatable to human health,” the article concludes.